 When you get ready to finish your degree and head out into the world, degree earners can expect a level of support from their mentors and professors that isn’t available anywhere else.

 Have you considered a career as a physical therapist, head librarian, or nurse anesthetist?
-These popular jobs usually require a bachelor’s degree as the first step before going on to get another, more-advanced degree.
+These popular jobs usually require a bachelor’s degree as the first step before going on to get another, more-advanced degree, such as a master’s.

 If you aren’t looking for the type of career that often comes from a four-year education, you may be questioning the value of a bachelor’s degree.

 There’s more to it than the paper, however; many students have found the experience to be deeply and personally rewarding, as well.
-In addition to gaining skills like writing, time-management, and working on a team, there are opportunities to polish presentation skills and interact with professors and students who will, later on, become part of your valuable career network
+In addition to gaining skills like effective communication, time-management, and collaboration, there are opportunities to polish presentation skills and interact with professors and students who will become part of your valuable career network.
+Mastering these abilities can significantly boost self-esteem by fostering confidence in your ability to articulate ideas effectively and build meaningful connections.

 College graduates are also more likely to be involved in their communities.
 Compared to non-degree holders, they are more likely to vote, volunteer, donate to charities, join community organizations, and participate in educational activities with their children.
 As more active citizens, bachelor’s degree holders contribute to a stronger, more engaged community to provide opportunities for future generations.